asr1/digital-garden/src/site/notes/Misc/Fun Facts.md

 * Yellow road lines are 10' long!
 Stop signs are huge!
 * 27 US states are further north than the southern-most bit of Canada.
 More precisely, they have at least SOME land further north, but this way is more fun.
 * Disneyland, despite owing its existence to a large rodent, employs 200 feral cats to hunt mice.
+* Due to maritime law conventions, if your boat is sinking, it's customary that you throw the tow rope to the rescuing ship.
+If they throw it to you, they could have a salvage claim on your ship.